Exam exemptions information

 If the degree you studied is not on the list of ICAS-accredited degrees, you may still be eligible for a non-accredited-degree exemption.

 Applications are considered on a case-by-case basis and to be eligible in a certain subject, you must meet both the syllabus and subject requirements.
-The subject requirements detail the required module types and grades that must have been achieved over the course of the degree, and students need to clearly demonstrate that they have covered the entire TC syllabus requirements.
+The subject requirements detail the required module types and grades that must have been achieved over the course of the degree, and Students need to clearly demonstrate that they have covered the entire TC syllabus requirements.

 ICAEW member exemptions

-ICAEW student members can apply for exemption from five of the six TC courses and examinations provided the relevant ICAEW papers have been selected and passed.
+ICAEW student members can apply for an exemption from five of the six TC courses and examinations provided the relevant ICAEW papers have been selected and passed.